hamidre13/IntroToFrontEndProject/README.md

 ```

-* Then send the object to the showData function and you will be able to the information on the screen.
+* Then send the object to the showData function and you will be able to get the information on the screen.

 Here is an example of how it looks: